elunna/nerfhack-changelog/README.md

 * Artiwishes only care about previous **successful** artiwishes.
 * Wishing with bad luck causes amnesia.
 * Diluted smoky potions no longer can spawn djinnis
-* The odds for fountain wishes has been inverted: they more likely *the deeper* you are instead of being closer you are to the dungeon entry.
+* The odds for fountain wishes has been inverted: they are more likely *the deeper* you are instead of the closer you are to the dungeon entry.

 There are a few new sources of wishes:
 * Using the Deck of Fate can result in a wish if you draw The World card.
 The deck is then used up.